 For many parents, weaning is an exciting new chapter in their child’s development.
 But it can also be a time of uncertainty and anxiety – many of us don’t know what we are doing when it comes to getting our babies started on solids!
 Either way, finding out that your child has CMPA is likely to change your experience dramatically.

 Weaning with a dairy allergy can still be a fun and enjoyable experience, you just need the right information, support and preparation.
 Check out my Beginner’s Guide to Dairy Free Weaning for lots of information and tips to help you get started.
+You may also find the following articles helpful when looking for dairy alternatives:

 Where can I get further support if I suspect my baby has food allergies?